siemens/django-dingos/docs/dingos_model_overview.rst

    Overview of DINGOS models and their relationships.

-Please refer to the the :download:`DINGOS Developers' Overview <reference/dingos_data_model.pdf>` of the DINGOS models.
+Please refer to the :download:`DINGOS Developers' Overview <reference/dingos_data_model.pdf>` of the DINGOS models.